JuraxH/mst-bench/README.md

 executable used to run these algorithms is in the `mst-bench/` directory.
 The `mst_bench.py` script is used to run benchmarks on the graph datasets and collect results as csv.
+The `download_graphs.py` is the script used to download the random_graphs dataset, when the repository is downloaded without them.
 The `graph_generator.py` is the script we used to generate the random dataset of graphs.
 The `eval_results.py` is used to plot graphs used for the report.